Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: Enhancing Maritime Transmission Efficiency

 [2]{ }

-The parameters of representative maritime channel measurements and modeling projects are listed in Table II.
-The maritime channel model is not only related to parameters such as signal frequency, transmission distance, antenna height and moving speed, but also affected by oceanic weather and sea surface fluctuations \cite{p333}--\cite{p1202}.
-The above studies have considered one or two specific factors, and measured the relevant received signal strengths under specific experimental setups and marine environments, but have not considered the impact of all influencing factors on the channel fading.
-On the other hand, the transmission efficiency in MCNs is envisioned to be enhanced by using some most promising technologies in 5G systems, such as massive multiple-input multiple-output (MIMO) technologies, millimeter wave (mmWave) communications, and vehicle-to-vehicle (V2V) communications \cite{p3005}.
-Until now, plenty of massive MIMO channel models \cite{p3008}--\cite{p3011}, mmWave channel models \cite{p3012}\cite{p3013}, V2V channel models \cite{p3014}\cite{p3015}, and channel models for high-mobility systems \cite{p3016}--\cite{p3018} have been proposed, and a general 5G channel model can be used for simulating the above channels \cite{p3006}.
-However, these models are mostly based on the channel measurement results in terrestrial scenarios, and whether they are suited for the environment-sensitive maritime channels still needs to be explored \cite{p3007}.
-Therefore, it is necessary to carry out further measurements and modeling studies on maritime channels.
+The channel parameters from representative maritime channel measurements and modelling works are listed in Table III.
+The maritime channel model is determined not only by parameters such as signal frequency, transmission distance, antenna height and moving speed, but also by oceanic weather and sea surface fluctuations \cite{p333}--\cite{p1202}.
+The above studies have considered several specific factors and measured the relevant received signal strengths under specific experimental setups and marine environments.
+However, their combined effect is still unknown.
+For the design of a practical MCN, link budget is necessary based on channel measurement results, which changes greatly from spring to winter, from day to night, and from sunny days to windy days.
+Therefore, network design ignoring the environmental factors will largely reduce the transmission efficiency and degrade the coverage performance of MCNs.
+On the other hand, the transmission efficiency in MCNs is envisioned to be enhanced by using some promising 5G technologies, such as massive multiple-input multiple-output (MIMO) technologies, millimetre wave (mmWave) communications, and vehicle-to-vehicle (V2V) communications \cite{p3005}.
+Until now, many massive MIMO channel models \cite{p3008}--\cite{p3011}, mmWave channel models \cite{p3012}\cite{p3013}, V2V channel models \cite{p3014}\cite{p3015}, and high-mobility channel models \cite{p3016}--\cite{p3018} have been proposed, and a general 5G channel model can be used to simulate the channels \cite{p3006}.
+However, these models are mostly based on the channel measurements in terrestrial scenarios and may not be suitable for the environment-sensitive maritime channels \cite{p3007}.
+Therefore, it is necessary to carry out further measurements and modelling studies on maritime channels.